Becoming comfortable with Zoom's scheduling and invitation features will help you host successful meetings. This article covers:

 Scheduling Online Meetings

 Zoom offers many ways to schedule a meeting.
-Meetings should be scheduled no later than one year in advance of the meeting date.

 The links below will take you to the Zoom Help Center, where you can find specific directions for scheduling with whatever software and hardware you are using.